“Brilliant, intellectual and fearless.”

-Chambers & Partners
+Chambers & Partners 2022

 experience & expertise

 There are overlaps in all areas of Elliot’s work.
 He has represented prisons, police and doctors in inquests.
-He has defended in the full range of police civil actions and prisons in respect of assaults and categorisation decisions.
-The police work has included advising on warrants and police pensions.
-Elliot has acted in cases and advised the College of Policing on police powers involving persons with mental incapacity.
-He has further advised PCCs on their statutory powers, election offences and obligations and competitive tendering.
+He has defended and advised in the full range of police civil actions in respect of assaults, unlawful arrest, false imprisonment, human rights operational and investigative obligations, warrants, police pensions and injury awards, data protection and freedom of information.

 Elliot is Direct Access accredited.